Skip to main content

 What is COE-VDI?

-Each COE-VDI session is hosted on our VMware Horizon data center servers and provides the operating system and all necessary software as part of the desktop environment.
+Each COE-VDI session is hosted on our Omnissa Horizon data center servers and provides the operating system and all necessary software as part of the desktop environment.
 Each session is created on-demand and provides a clean workstation environment for each user when they log on.

-Because the VDI cluster is funded via STF, it is restricted to educational use only.
+The virtualized desktop infrastructure engineering pool is currently available to students registered in an Engineering course for the current quarter.
+There is also a separate resource pool for all UW students and faculty as resources allow.
+Since the VDI cluster is funded via STF, it is restricted to educational use only.
 Research use is not allowed.

 Why use COE-VDI?

 COE-VDI allows COE Students to access a managed workstation like they may find in their department’s student computer labs.
-COE-VDI desktops can be accessed from anywhere using the VMware Horizon Client or COE-VDI webpage.
+COE-VDI desktops can be accessed from anywhere using the Omnissa Horizon Client or COE-VDI webpage.

 Quick-Start Connect to COE-VDI